 7:15 p.m.
 Dinner

-In celebration of National Pollinator Week, join us for a special monarch butterfly-inspired dinner at Lakeside Cafe where you can sample the many foods pollinators help provide and dishes from cultures along the monarch butterflies' migration from Mexico to Canada and back.
-Sip mead, honey beer and cider at the cash bar, enjoy a honey tasting and peruse booths with information and activities related to pollinators.
+In celebration of National Pollinator Week, sit down to a special farm to table dinner to sample the many foods pollinators help provide.
+Sip mead and honey wine, enjoy a honey tasting, and peruse booths with information and activities related to pollinators.

-- Fruit platter with honey yogurt dipping sauce
+Fruit platter with strawberry and Grand Marnier cream dipping sauce

 - Coffee, tea

 Reservations are $31.50 for adults and $20 for children 12-and-under.
 Call (314) 646-4897 for reservations by 12 noon on June 10.
 Proceeds benefit the Zoo.

 Free parking is provided on the North Lot on Government Drive.
 See Hours, Prices & Directions for driving directions.